syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ![](Syntax-Highlighting-and-Code-Coloring_images/Syntax-Highlighting-and-Code-Coloring_img42.png)

-N> To enable this feature, we must set the `TriggersActivators` property of ConfigLanguage tag attribute and `UseAutoreplaceTriggers` property of EditControl should be set to `true`.
+N> To enable this feature, set the `TriggersActivators` property of ConfigLanguage tag attribute and the `UseAutoreplaceTriggers` property of the EditControl should be set to `true`.

 ### File extension

-Extensions contain a list of extensions that are associated with that particular language.
+Extensions contain a list of extensions associated with that particular language.

 {% highlight xaml %}